 Business interests can significantly complicate any divorce.
 Business interests are considered to be property that can be divided in a divorce, which can result in the sale of the business or in your former spouse suddenly obtaining part ownership and having a say in the operations of the business.
 If you own a business, it can be wise to enter into a prenuptial agreement that states the business will remain yours–and only yours–if your marriage ends in divorce.

 While prenuptial agreements can seem harsh, you can see that these agreements can have many practical applications and can work to protect your interests and financial well-being.
-It is important to ensure that your agreement is enforceable and fair, so you should always have your agreement drafted and reviewed by an experienced matrimonial attorney who you can trust.
+It is important to ensure that your agreement is enforceable and fair, so you should always have your agreement drafted and reviewed by an experienced matrimonial attorneys who you can trust.